 Engagement and advocacy with other orders of government for better fiscal tools

 The external Financial Task Force members made 12 recommendations whose successful implementation depends on support from other orders of government, ranging from legislative or regulatory change to improved coordination and communication.
-Intergovernmental and Corporate Strategy has developed a comprehensive plan to engage other orders of government for change.
-Engagement on advocacy ready items has begun to:
+These recommendations have lent important expert and quasi-independent endorsement of many of the existing positions taken by The City for municipal financial reform.